 Tatyana Igorevna expressed her position on how important extracurricular activities are in the development of human resources for the country, the economy, and especially for the students themselves.
 Participation in extracurricular activities gives a huge reserve for the future, in addition, students receive letters of thanks, diplomas, certificates, which complements their characteristics in the resume.
 Rosmolodezh informs students in different ways - the main one is through a single information system, otherwise called an automated information system (AIS).
 The website of the AIS Youth of Russia publishes and covers Federal, All-Russian and international major forums, conferences, competitions and other events (hackathons, marathons, festivals, etc.).
-Within the framework of the dissertation, the author develops recommendations of regional significance, namely, on the example of St. Petersburg.
+Within the framework of the master's thesis, the author develops recommendations of regional significance, namely, on the example of St. Petersburg.
 According to the author, it is extremely important to rely on the experience of higher structures and leading bodies in the field of education and youth (these bodies are the Ministry of Education of Russia and Rosmolodezh).
 However, not all communication is conducted through the site.
 Also, as it was found out earlier, Rosmolodezh sends information letters to the governors, which are then sent to the Committee on Science and Higher Education.
 Such a process of information transfer is carried out in accordance with the rules of interaction of executive authorities, in accordance with which the type of information about the activities of the state body is defined.
 We draw an important conclusion - that Rosmolodezh should notify the regions about its activities.
 However, the author decided that at this stage, if another method of informing students was chosen, the chain would be interrupted and this type of activity notification letter would not be further extended.
 Another reason why the letters go from the governor through the committees to the universities is the increased attention to the event.
 With these the author also agreed, but still not all events should be known to the governor.
 Again, this goal is achieved through information letters about the activity, which do not need to be sent further.
-Thus, it is still possible to shorten the chain.
+Thus, it is still possible to cut the chain.
 Tatiana Igorevna also mentioned other ways of interaction between students and notifying them about events - through social networks, through advertising, through mailing lists and through informal communication (announcements at major events about further important events and calls for participation).
 These options the author explores (refutes or confirms) further in the work of the ps using a survey of students, the results of the survey will demonstrate which of the methods is the most effective, and which are not.
 Tatyana Igorevna believes that today the process of transmitting information is too complicated and complicated, and the path is too long.
 She also stressed the need to reduce the path of information transmission and speed up the time of message transmission.
 A platform or a single portal for posting information about extracurricular activities would be extremely useful for the region, the expert believes.

 To confirm the information received: